 Severe vitamin C deficiency results in scurvy, a disorder characterized by hemorrhagic manifestations and abnormal osteoid and dentin formation.

 In adults, primary vitamin C deficiency is usually due to

 The need for dietary vitamin C is increased by febrile illnesses, inflammatory disorders (particularly diarrheal disorders), achlorhydria, smoking Tobacco Tobacco use is a major individual and public health problem.
 Dependence develops rapidly.
 Major consequences include premature death and morbidity caused by cardiovascular disease, lung and... read more , hyperthyroidism Hyperthyroidism Hyperthyroidism is characterized by hypermetabolism and elevated serum levels of free thyroid hormones.
-Symptoms are many and include tachycardia, fatigue, weight loss, nervousness, and tremor... read more , iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
+Symptoms include palpitations, fatigue, weight loss, heat intolerance, anxiety, and tremor... read more , iron deficiency Iron Deficiency Iron (Fe) is a component of hemoglobin, myoglobin, and many enzymes in the body.
 Heme iron is contained mainly in animal products.
 It is absorbed much better than nonheme iron (eg, in plants... read more , cold or heat stress, surgery, burns Burns Burns are injuries of skin or other tissue caused by thermal, radiation, chemical, or electrical contact.
 Burns are classified by depth (superficial and deep partial-thickness, and full-thickness)... read more , and protein deficiency.
 Heat (eg, sterilization of formulas, cooking) can destroy some of the vitamin C in food.

 Pathophysiology of Vitamin C Deficiency